direct-code-execution/ns-3-dce-quagga/doc/source/getting-started.rst

 the simulation since it already "actively running" in the real world.

-It was started as a Google Summer of Code (GSoC) 2008 by Liu Jian with a numerous contribution especially on the netlink implementation with quagga porting.
+It was started as a Google Summer of Code (GSoC) 2008 by Liu Jian with numerous contributions especially on the netlink implementation with quagga porting into ns-3-simu (former name of ns-3-dce).
 You can look at his effort at the `link
 <https://www.nsnam.org/wiki/index.php/Real_World_Application_Integration>`_.